osmosis-labs/osmosis/x/downtime-detector/README.md

 So for instance, you'd want to know if it has been at least 10 minutes, since the chain was down for > 30 minutes.
 Since you assume in such an event that it may take ~10 minutes for price oracles to be arb'd to correct.
 Suggested Design

-Theres a couple designs, such as:
+There's a couple designs, such as:

 * Iterating over block times from the last N blocks (with a heuristic filter based on average block time)
     * Implies bounds on recovery time